k0sproject/k0s/docs/examples/ambassador-ingress.md

     **Note**: It may be necessary to replace the 172.17.0.2 IP with your local IP address.

-    This action adds both Ambassador and Metallb (required for LoadBalancers) with the corresponding repositories and (minimal) configurations.
+    This action adds both Ambassador and MetalLB (required for LoadBalancers) with the corresponding repositories and (minimal) configurations.
 Be aware that the provided example illustrates the use of your local network and that you will want to provide a range of IPs for MetalLB that are addressable on your LAN to access these services from anywhere on your network.

 2. Stop/remove your k0s container: